Godwin von Brumowski: Postwar career

 The grave of Godwin von Brumowski at Zentralfriedhof in Vienna, Austria.

 The end of the war left Brumowski at loose ends.
 After a spell in Vienna, he farmed his widowed mother-in-law's land in Transylvania for ten years.
 As a city dweller lacking the Hungarian language skills to communicate with his farm workers, he bore serious handicaps.
 He had little success.

 Brumowski took the dissolution of the Austro-Hungarian Empire very hard.
-He indulged in hazardous pursuits, seeking the thrill of danger by racing automobiles about on the poor local roads, riding horses into exhaustion, hunting in the mountains.
-He threw parties, danced, swam, ice skated to distract himself.
-He finally left his wife and daughter and began a flying school in Vienna in 1930, and remarried.
+He indulged in hazardous pursuits, seeking the thrill of danger by racing automobiles about on the poor local roads, riding horses into exhaustion, and hunting in the mountains.
+He threw parties, danced, swam, and ice skated to distract himself.
+He then left his wife and daughter behind to start a flying school in Vienna in 1930, and later remarried.

 During the early 1930s, Brumowski piloted aircraft on behalf of the conservative Heimwehr militia.
 During the brief Austrian Civil War in 1934 he flew several reconnaissance missions as well as a single combat sortie.

 On 3 June 1936, he died in a plane crash while instructing a Dutch student at Schiphol Airfield, in the Netherlands.
 His life was summarized thus by his daughter: "He was a very unique and interesting person either very much loved, or hated, and even considered crazy by many."